AI-Powered Facial Mask Removal Is Not Suitable For Identification: Discussion

 \section{Discussion}

 Generative AI is capable of producing compelling photo-realistic images which may create the illusion that the resulting images reflect reality.
+We conclude, however, that AI-powered unmasking is not suitable for biometric identification.
+We note that our findings are complementary to, and distinct from, work on mask-aware face recognition systems, which match masked faces against known reference databases~\cite{ngan2022}.
+The scenarios we study, in which the subject's identity is entirely unknown, are not amenable to such systems, and it is precisely in these cases that generative AI unmasking tools are being deployed.

-We conclude, however, that AI-powered unmasking (and similar types of AI-powered enhancements) is not suitable for biometric identification.
-Indeed, even custom-purpose techniques to recognize occluded faces struggle to produce reliable identifications~\cite{din2020novel,li2024recovery} It might be argued that as generative-AI models continue to improve, they may improve in their ability to reconstruct veridical facial features.
-However, today's AI models are based on statistical inference, and therefore an unmasked image is at best a good guess about the likely facial appearance.
-Such guesses cannot--in their current form--be applicable for biometric identification.
+It might be argued that as generative-AI models continue to improve, they may improve in their ability to reconstruct veridical facial features.
+But even custom-purpose techniques to reconstruct occluded faces struggle to produce reliable identifications~\cite{din2020novel,li2024recovery}, suggesting that the fundamental challenge lies not in the power of the model but in the nature of the problem: today's AI models are based on statistical inference, and therefore an unmasked image is at best a good guess about the likely facial appearance.
+Such guesses cannot, in their current form, be applicable for biometric identification.